-The objective of the homebuyer survey is to provide a more in depth report which will assist the buyer in making an informed decision whether to proceed with the purchase and also whether the agreed price reflects the actual value.
-Moreover, the professional opinion of the surveyor as contained in his report will also set out particular features of the property which may possibly have an affect on the present value and potential future marketability.
+The objective of the homebuyer survey is to provide a more in-depth report which will assist the buyer in making an informed decision whether to proceed with the purchase and also whether the agreed price reflects the actual value.
+Moreover, the professional opinion of the surveyor as contained in his report will also set out particular features of the property which may possibly have an effect on the present value and potential future marketability.

 Unlike the homebuyer survey, this is suitable for all types of property whether conventional or unconventional.
 The term ‘unconventional’ encompasses properties that have an unusual construction, are historic or listed buildings, have been extensively altered or where major work is planned.

 The building survey is comprehensive and lists full technical details of the construction, materials and condition.
 It highlights the full spectrum of defects from the more serious down to the insignificant and the terms of the survey are therefore tailored to fit the client’s specific needs.